-Americans are weary over how apps generally abuse data privacy.
-It has become too easy to access and track personal data, especially data kept in a centralized system.
+Americans are wary of how apps generally abuse data privacy.
+It has become too easy to access and track personal data, especially in a centralized system.

 Take Facebook, for instance.
 The app will keep tracking your location even when you are not using the app.